 Denver Health welcomes you to have friends and family of your choice visit you while you are in the hospital without regard to race, color, national origin, sex, sexual orientation, gender identity or expression, disability, or age.

 For the safety of our patients, providers and staff, most patients who are admitted to the hospital may have 2 visitors or support person at the bedside.
+Please see below for specific allowances by patient location.

 Areas where there are no visitor restrictions